madslavxx/basketball-tracker-website/README.md

 # basketball-tracker-website
-A website that helps track many basketball metrics
+A website that helps track many basketball metrics.

+My website uses the languages HTML, CSS, and Javascript.